classification of economies in terms of their level of development

 • Advanced infrastructure and technology.

-• High levels of human development (e.g., health, education).
+• High levels of education and healthcare.

 • Low levels of poverty and inequality.

-Table Summarizing Economic Development Classifications
+Table Summarizing Economic Development Levels

-Criticisms of the Classification
+Limitations of Classification